Rehab 4 Addiction

 An individual whose inner problems are not addressed will only feel the desire to use heroin again once they leave treatment, and this will then leave the possibility of developing physical dependency again on the table.

-In order to do this, rehab involves individuals participating in therapy activities.
+In order to do this, a drug and alcohol rehab centre in the West Midlands involves individuals participating in a wide selection of therapies.

 When individuals take cannabis, a chemical known as THC is released into their brains.